 - in England

-- within the full management control of the applicant (and any counter-signatories, where applicable)
+- within the full management control of the applicant (or, where applicable, any counter-signatories)

 - not already classified as woodland